christianvoigt/argdown/packages/argdown-cli/Readme.md

 Available commands:

+- `argdown web-component [input glob] [output folder]`: exports the input files as web-component html files into the output folder.
+You can copy & paste the web components into any html page to add zoomable argument maps to it.
 - `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
 - `argdown map [input glob] [output folder]`: exports argument maps layouted with Graphviz.
 By default the maps are saved as pdf files.
 Use `--format svg` to save svg files and `--format dot` to save dot files.
 - `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.